 Readers.
 I track usage with Google Analytics.
 Assuming it’s accurate, it claims that about 650,000 readers visited the site in the first 12 months.
 I can tell you for certain that my marketing / PR budget during that time was $0.
 So this readership is based entirely on word of mouth.
 I’m grateful to everyone who has offered kind words.
 (It won’t surprise you to hear that the most popular page was typography in ten minutes.)

-Direct donations.
-I got 321 donations totaling $3676.
+Direct payments.
+I got 321 payments totaling $3676.
 About 230 were $10 or less.
 The rest ranged from $11–50.
-Despite the imbalance, the larger donations still made up about half the total.
-I appreciate these donations, but on their own, they wouldn’t be enough to sustain the project.
+Despite the imbalance, the larger payments still made up about half the total.
+I appreciate these payments, but on their own, they wouldn’t be enough to sustain the project.

-I expected that donations would rise and fall with traffic.
-But I was surprised to see that certain sources of traffic were far more likely to donate than others.
-For instance, readers who came from Cool Tools donated frequently; readers who came from Reddit, almost never.
+I expected that direct payments would rise and fall with traffic.
+But I was surprised to see that certain sources of traffic were far more likely to pay than others.
+For instance, readers who came from Cool Tools paid frequently; readers who came from Reddit, almost never.

 Sales of Typography for Lawyers.
 TFL has been plugging away steadily since its release in 2010.
 While I know that some readers of Practical Typography have gotten copies, it hasn’t created a noticeable deviation from the usual sales pattern.
 Probably it’s also deterred a few people from buying copies, since most of the material is available here.
 So I’ll call it a neutral influence.